 They have contributed massively to Fair Trade premiums and have a reputation for reinvesting their profits to empower communities where they source their coffee.

-Cafedirect is also popular for making delicious tasting coffee with a string of more than 30 Great Taste Awards to prove it.
+Cafedirect is also popular with coffee lovers for making delicious tasting coffee, with a string of more than 30 Great Taste Awards to prove it.

 This fair trade coffee brand is strongly committed to building long-lasting relationships with its farmers and suppliers and has done so for many years.